Octachron/codept/README.md

   * `-open <module>` does not open the module `<module>` when analyzing the `<module.ml>` or `<module.mli>`

+  * `-allow-approx` use a new experimental heuristic for parsing syntactically invalid file that might be more precise − or brittle.
+More tests are needed.

 Another possible difference between codept and ocamldep output is codept built-in detection of dependency cycles.
 Within codept, cycles triggers a fatal error message andstops the current analysis.